xyu/jquery-tmpl-php/README.md

   This tag takes data and options as optional parameters.
 The tag will render a existing rendered template (using the `template()` method) in place.
 When a data property is passed in only the portion of data referenced by that property is passed to the template specified.
+Options is currently not supported.

 * **`{{! comments}}`**